-Graduate Assistantship and Fellowship Guidance for Spring 2021
+Graduate Assistantship and Fellowship Guidance for Summer 2021

 To ensure the safety of our University community, the University has turned to a risk-based assessment to guide the return to on-campus learning and operations.
 As part of this effort, the University has announced a multi-phased return to campus plan that is available on the UL Lafayette COVID-19 Response website.